HACKERALERT/Tornado/README.md

 # Tornado
-A peer-to-peer, end-to-end encrypted messaging app powered by Tor.
+A peer-to-peer, end-to-end encrypted messaging app powered by Tor's hidden services.

 **This is a proof of concept only, so don't expect absolute privacy or security!**